ninchistudios/musicproduction/end-to-end-checklist.md

 * De-ess every vocal to remove annoying sibilance.
 * Use a stereo slapback delay bus to make vocals more natural and less dry.
 Low repetitions and small (up to 50ms) difference between L and R)
 * Use a vocal only break to create great energy, e.g. https://youtu.be/kT8cX2-_7pQ?t=234
+* Use subtle vocal distortion, morphoder/whisper and octave down to add presence e.g. https://youtu.be/syudb_B1x_A?t=1094

 ##### Automation